-What’s at stake when governments lack proper segregation of duties (plus three ways to fix it)
+What’s at stake when organizations lack proper segregation of duties (plus three ways to fix it)

 SOD, most simply, is a form of risk management.
 The key is requiring that separate people complete critical tasks to avoid “incompatible duties” like recording, authorizing, and processing cash disbursements.
 This allows for more oversight, which leads to fewer mistakes and a lower fraud risk.
 As the AICPA puts it, failing to segregate duties is akin to giving just one person the keys, lock, and code for a nuclear weapon system, the danger of which is obvious.
 Although the risk isn’t life or death when it comes to public sector accounting, a lack of oversight can still be quite harmful to a significant number of people.